parkinsons-toolkit/app-content/pages-content/managing-symptoms/movement.md

 • Remove rugs or mats that cause you to freeze in your home.
 • Remove clutter that makes spaces feel small.

-My Experience
+## My Experience
 People by affected by Parkinson’s describe their experiences.

-“I’ve got some tricks up my sleeve now.
+> “I’ve got some tricks up my sleeve now.
 Well, I did a very good CBT course and mindfulness, and I use a variety of techniques to unfreeze myself.
 I use counting for its cueing.
 I think to myself, I’m going to move on four; I’m going to count one, two, three and four, which is the cha-cha rhythm: one, two, three, cha-cha-cha…[then move forward].
 Or you could target; you pick a spot the other side of what is your barrier, and you step onto that, a particular pattern in the carpet.”
-(Person with Parkinson’s)
+>
+> _(Person with Parkinson’s)_

-“Sometimes she will freeze, and then if there’s a division, like from the carpet onto that mat, or tiles on the floor, then to get her to step over, tell her to step over that division.
-Sometimes I’ve told her to step over something that isn’t there, but just to get the idea of moving” (20 Carer)
+> “Sometimes she will freeze, and then if there’s a division, like from the carpet onto that mat, or tiles on the floor, then to get her to step over, tell her to step over that division.
+Sometimes I’ve told her to step over something that isn’t there, but just to get the idea of moving”
+>
+> _(Carer of someone with Parkinson's)_

 Further assessment
 Questions
 • Healthcare professionals are likely to ask more questions, so you could think about these in advance.
 Record this in your My Health section to bring to the appointment.